Expire end user passwords

-- From the People page, click More Actions > Expire Passwords.
+- On the People page, click More Actions > Expire Passwords.

 - On the confirmation page, click Expire Passwords.

-Expire an individual end user's password through the Admin Console
+Expire an individual end user's password through Admin Console

 You can effectively expire an individuals Okta password by assigning them a temporary password.
 The user will be required to change their password the next time they sign in.

 - Go to Directory > People.

 - Click the user whose password you want to expire.